-Despite the incredibly small number of crocodile incidents, Port Douglas and the surrounding area are immensely beautiful.
+Despite the incredibly small number of crocodile encounters, Port Douglas and Far North Queensland are immensely beautiful.
 There are plenty of gorgeous beaches for relaxing and there are also many restaurants in the area serving seafood and tropical fare.
 It’s an excellent spot to vacation, and you’ll find that you won’t soon run out of fun things to do.